jkim834/JKIM834/README.md

-# Welcome GitHub
+# Welcome to GitHub

-l have seen Git or GitHub before <br />
+I have seen Git or GitHub before. <br />
 I can use basic functions like branching, committing changes, and merging with other repositories. <br />
 I can use more advanced functions designed for collaborating with others and managing changes to source code. <br />
 I use Git and GitHub regularly in my day to day work. <br />